graceli5/CSM148-Project/README.md

 ## Other Files

 * The appendix for this project is located in `appendix.md`
-* The code for this project is located in `code.ipynb`.
+* The code for this project is located in `final_code.ipynb`.
 To prevent potential Python environment issues with using this code, we recommend running this notebook in Google Colab.